ziberna/threaded/README.md

 @threaded
 =========

-__@threaded__ is a collection of Python decorator for easy threading.
-They come in handy when you have a function that you want to run in a separate thread.
+__@threaded__ is a collection of Python decorators for easy threading.
+They come in handy when you have a function that you want to run in a separate thread, but you don't want to (or don't need to) deal with threading objects.

 Decorators
 ----------